 Flexibility and confidentiality are the principal advantages of using a trust.
 Whilst there are many other forms of legal structures designed to hold, preserve and protect wealth, trusts continue to demonstrate that they are enormously adaptable when it comes to financial planning.
 The ways in which trusts are used by individuals, families and companies continues to grow.
-However, some typical applications are as follows:
+However, some typical applications Hawksford use them for are as follows:

 Preservation of wealth

 Trusts may be used to preserve the continuity of ownership of particular assets, such as a property or commercial business, within a family.
 By vesting legal ownership of the assets in the Trustee, the relevant individuals may be able to continue to benefit from the assets, whilst avoiding fragmentation of ownership amongst a large number of second and third generation beneficiaries.
 The use of a trust avoids, on the death of a beneficiary, the risk of a share of assets becoming owned outside the family, and thus enables settled assets to be preserved intact for the benefit of future generations.

 Where a settlor disposes of their assets during his/her lifetime by settling them on a trust, the trust assets will not form any part of the settlor's estate upon his/her death.

 This may enable a settlor to avoid forced heirship rules which may be mandatory under the laws of his domicile, residence or nationality and which would otherwise dictate who will benefit from the settlor's estate as well as the proportions to be settled.